Marshmallow root

 Side Effects and Contraindications

-While marshmallow root is generally considered safe for most people, there are several important side effects and precautions to keep in mind.
+Marshmallow root is generally safe for most people.
+Still, a few side effects and precautions are worth keeping in mind.

 Medication Interactions

-The mucilage content in marshmallow root forms a protective coating in your digestive system.
-This natural barrier may slow down or reduce how well your body absorbs certain medications.
-Take any prescription drugs at least one hour before or two hours after using marshmallow root to prevent interference.
-This timing is especially important for lithium, diabetes medications, and blood thinners.
+The mucilage in marshmallow root forms a gel-like coating in your digestive tract.
+This can slow how your body absorbs certain medications.
+To play it safe, take any prescription drugs at least one hour before or two hours after consuming marshmallow root.
+This timing matters most for lithium, diabetes medications, and blood thinners.

 Common Physical Effects

-Some users report mild digestive upset when first trying the herb.
+Some people notice mild digestive upset when first trying this herb.
 You might experience:

 • Stomach discomfort or nausea